va3wam/TWIPe/README.md

 To test the PCB please load [this](https://github.com/va3wam/TWIPeTest) code into your robot and then folllow the test instructions found in that repository.

 ### Test The Code
-We have not yet developed a test methodology for theee robot code.
+We have not yet developed a test methodology for the robot code.

 ## Deployment